Overlrd/today-i-learned/django/data_models_queries.md

-As **Django** provides the data models tool as layer on SQL databases to facilitate data manipulation in web apps , It also provide a simple way to query these data models, filter , count , sort , count ... items.
+As **Django** provides the data models tool as layer on SQL databases to facilitate data manipulation in web apps , It also provide a simple way to query these data models, filtering , counting , sorting these  items.

-Let's us these models as example.
+Let's use these models as example.

 Here we have :
  - A **Blog** model , having two fields as attributes : name(the name of the blog article) , tagline(the taglines of the article)
  - An **Author** model , containing a name  en email attribute.
- - An **Entry** model containing the article's content, the related blog, the author or othors in a ```ManyToManyField``` field
+ - An **Entry** model containing the article's content, the related blog, the author or authors in a ```ManyToManyField``` field

 ``` python
 from datetime import date